 TLTR grants are available for a wide range of activities for faculty establishing new approaches to innovation and technology in the classroom.
 Projects should be related to a specific pedagogical project and not to a faculty member’s professional development.
-In addition, projects need to be have the potential to be adopted for students in other contexts.
+In addition, projects need to have the potential to be adopted for students in other courses or learning contexts.
 Note that projects do not need to focus exclusively on technology use; innovative teaching methods that are supported by technology (such as flipping the classroom) are also eligible.

 Potential project categories can include